saranshbansal/learn-aws/NOTES_AWS_SECURITY.md

 - `AssumeRole` – can only be used by IAM users (can be used for MFA).
 - `AssumeRoleWithSAML` – can be used by any user who passes a SAML authentication response that indicates authentication from a known (trusted) identity provider.
 This API does not support MFA.
-- `AssumeRoleWithWebIdentity` – can be used by an user who passes a web identity token that indicates authentication from a known (trusted) identity provider.
+- `AssumeRoleWithWebIdentity` – can be used by any user who passes a web identity token that indicates authentication from a known (trusted) identity provider.
 This API does not support MFA.
 - `GetSessionToken` – can be used by an IAM user or AWS account root user (can be used for MFA).
 - `GetFederationToken` – can be used by an IAM user or AWS account root user.
 This API does not support MFA.